LouisChen1013/order-status-tracking-app/README.md

 * Manual viewing payments by restaurants
 * Analysis of the data for restaurants to have better preparation and prediction for busy peak times.

 Users of the system are customers (i.e., those placing an order/food) and restaurants (i.e., receiving payments and orders)

+###### Technologies:

+- Python
+- Connexion
+- MySQL
+- Docker
+- React
+- Postman
+- JMeter
+- Microsoft Azure
+- Microservices
+- Git/Github